Car Insurance Summary

 - Contact the insurance agent by phone

-Be sure to purchase your car insurance from a licensed and reputable insurance agency that is permitted to sell insurance in your state of residence.
+Be sure to purchase your auto insurance from a licensed and reputable insurance agency that is permitted to sell insurance in your state of residence.

 There is plenty to cover when it comes to the topic of high-risk auto insurance.
 The first thing that you should know is that high-risk auto insurance is also known as ‘non-standard auto insurance’ if you speak to someone who works in the insurance industry.